1922 Georgia Bulldogs football team: Schedule

-Season summary
+Game summaries

 Newberry

 Teany Randall scored 19 points on three touchdowns and one PAT.

 Mercer

 The September 30, 1922 game against Mercer, was the 200th football game played by Georgia.
 Including the victory over Mercer, Georgia's cumulative record over its first 200 games was 107–72–21, a winning percentage of .588.

 Randall scored 29 points in the Mercer game.
 He had a 1-yard touchdown plunge followed by scores of 74 yards, a 90-yard interception return, and a 34-yard reception Dick Mulvehill and five PATs.

 The starting lineup was: Boney (left end), Taylor (left tackle), Grayson (left guard), Frier (center), Vandiver (right guard), Bennett (right tackle), Butler (right end), Collings (quarterback), Thompson (left halfback), Randall (right halfback), Tanner (fullback).

 Chicago

 In front of 18,000 in Chicago, Georgia lost to the Maroons 20–0.
 In the first quarter, Joe Bennett caused a fumble on a Chicago punt return, and Randall ran it to Chicago's 10-yard line before Georgia fumbled and the chance to score was lost.

 The starting line up was: Boney (left end), Bennett (left tackle), Whelchel (left guard), Frier (center), Vandiver (guard), Taylor (right tackle), Butler (right end), Collings (quarterback), Randall (left halfback), Thompson (right halfback), Fletcher (fullback).